AlphaGreen007/it610midtermExam/README.md

 # it610midtermExam
-IT610 Midterm Exam Repository for Thomas H.
+IT610 Midterm Exam Repository for Thomas Hayes

 Welcome to Thomas' userguide for the it610 Midterm Exam!